-In the second hour, stay tuned for some “Public Service Satire” with the Right Wing Riot featuring the Luminaries of Liberty, Scary Smart, Ms. Always Right and the Prince of Whitebread.
+And in the second hour, stay tuned for some public service satire with the Right Wing Riot and the Luminaries of Liberty: Scary Smart, Ms. Always Right and The Prince of Whitebread.